iamtheyammer/omnibot/docs/dependencies.md

 Dependencies prefixed with `omnibot` are explained [here](#omnibot-dependencies), and dependencies prefixed with `npm` are explained [here](#npm-dependencies).

+### Checking For Dependencies

+If you're writing a remote module, remember that the person loading the module may have specified their own dependency array that takes precedence over your dependency array.

+You can use the Omnibot API `omnibot.module.dependencies.hasDependency(dependencyString)` to check whether you have access to a specified dependency.

 ## Omnibot Dependencies

 Dependencies prefixed with `omnibot:` are considered Omnibot dependencies.